gnattily/gnattily.github.io/README.md

 # random-note
-A simple website to generate a sequence of random notes
+A simple website to generate a sequence of random notes when the user clicks or hits enter or space.